wcohen2027/cs5180-dqn-atari-games-final-project/README.md

-# cs5180-dqn-atari-games-final-project
+# CS5180 Final Project - Model-Free vs. Model-Based Reinforcement Learning in Atari Environments
+with Limited Experience
 Final Project for CS5180.
-Using Rainbow DQN and SimPLe in Atari Environments.
+Using Rainbow DQN and SimPLe Algorithms in Atari Environments.
 William Cohen and Sathvik Charugundla